JamieWilson2000/SpeedySumsMS2/README.md

 # Acknowledgement

 - I would like to thank Code Institute for the knowledge and the motivation shown to me up to this point.
-I would also like to thank my mentor Arnold Kyeza for his advice in completing this project.
+I would also like to thank my mentor Arnold Kyeza for his advice in completing this project and the many fellow slackers who have been both  helpful and supportive in equal measures.
 Thanks also go to my friends and family who have taken time to test the game for me in the past few weeks.
 I am so proud to have worked through the Javascript modules and have retained enough understanding of the concepts to make sense of and bring to life this nice little game.
 Thanks to Code Institute I am starting to feel that I have a place in the world of software devlopment.
 I look forward to the rest of the course and a new future career.<br>